HW5: CaterRing¶

 The Components to be Written¶

-You must write three components named Food
+You must write three components named Food, Order, and Meal that

 are summarized in the following UML class diagram.